76ers vs. Pelicans: Betting Odds, Game Notes & Prediction

 - Sixers have won eight of their last ten games

-- Sixers are 7-2 against the spread in their last nine games
+- Pelicans are 4-2 against the spread in their last six games

-- The total has gone over in eight of the Sixers’ last 11 games
+- The total has gone over in seven of the Pelicans’ last nine games

-- Sixers are 1-6 against the spread in their last seven games against the Pelicans
+- Sixers are 8-3 against the spread in their last 11 games

-- The total has gone over in six of the Pelicans’ last seven games
+- The total has gone over in four of the Sixers’ last five games

 Injury Report